elgbar/hex/README.md

 * Add minimap
 * Add relative strength bar (partially done, need to implement it graphically)
-* Sounds (partially done)
+* Sounds are sometimes not properly loaded on android
-* Allow for scrolling farther down in settings to allow mobile user to see what they type
-* bug: placeDown sound is played sometimes when trying to place a piece on an invalid hex
-* Add version number
 * Generate trees when generating random island